hisprofile/rigi-all/README.md

   - Clean Up ALL Shapes in Project

 Every bone on a Rigify Rig has a unique bone shape object.
 While they are visually similar to other objects, they are indeed their own.
 This tool de-duplicates these bone shapes, so those that are visually similar are then made the same object.

+# Credits
+- Letumgo, for helping with the logo
+- That Gray Cartoon Pony, for their wonderful Ivy rig & pose